justachill/Smart-Internz-Project/README.md

 # SmartInternz-Project

-This is a personal GitHub repo made for the final submission of the Smartinternz Externship.
+This is a personal GitHub repo made for the final submission of the Smartinternz Externship by Divyansh Singh 20BCI0081.

 ## Assignments